stream-publications/bookshop-nextjs/README.md

+# This branch is to clean up the fiels from /packages/shop/src/pages
+	- bakery
+	- checkout-alternative
+	- furniture-two
+	- grocery-two
+  - request-medicine
+  Those files have been deleted.

 # Introduction

 Fastest E-commerce template built with React, NextJS, TypeScript, GraphQL, Type-GraphQL & Styled-Components.
 Its very easy to use, we used graphql and type-graphql, you can build your schema very easily.
 GraphQL playground makes it’s own documentation, your frontend team will love using it.